Newcastle City Council Tree Removal

 To remove a tree without council permission within Newcastle City Council, the tree must comply with one of the following points below:

 - The tree is dead or dying

-- The tree poses an immediate risk to life or property due to a sudden change to its structure as a result of severe storm or wind events.
+- The tree poses an immediate risk to life or property due to a sudden change to its structure as a result of a severe storm or wind event.
 This documentation for removal must be in accordance with Part A Section 3.3 (1) of the Manual.
-If the storm damaged private tree is a heritage listed item, then Council is to be notified by supplying the completed Report Storm Damage Tree Removal form in Appendix 6 along with the required evidence.
+If the storm damaged private tree is a heritage-listed item, then Council is to be notified by supplying the completed Report Storm Damage Tree Removal form in Appendix 6 along with the required evidence.
 The completed form and relevant photos are to be forwarded to Council within 5 working days of the tree removal.

 - The tree must be located within three metres of the structural wall of your house or your neighbouring house (excluding carports, pergolas, fences, retaining walls and the like).
 This is to be measured from the closest point of the trunk to the footings of the building.

 - The shrub is less than 5m in height and is not part of a native vegetation community.

 - The tree has a circumference at breast height not greater than 450 millimetres for a single trunk tree or not greater than 300 millimetres for each trunk of a multi-trunk tree.